 This was also the first time most of these students had ever met each other.
 Hailing from twelve different Milwaukee-area high schools, and often the lone “art nerd” in their class, they came together for the Satellite High School Program, a semester-long, weekly program taking place at the Museum.
 For most, it was the first time they’d ever been in a room where everyone else was just as into art as they are.

-After exploring the exhibition in pairs with a set of prompts (see photo above), we came together in front of Donovan Wylie’s The Preparatory City—Marquette Interchange (2014), which is situated in between two additional photographs by Wylie (pictured below).
+After exploring the exhibition in pairs with a set of prompts (see photo above), we came together in front of Donovan Wylie’s The Preparatory City—Marquette Interchange (2014).

 Although the teens did not yet know its title, we immediately began discussing the mood of the photograph—desolate, tranquil, solitude, waiting.
 They quickly recognized the location, intrigued by the photographer’s choice to depict a street most people never end up on—as one student said, “I’ve actually been on that street, but only because I took a wrong turn trying to get on the highway.
 And I was terrified because I had no clue it even existed.”